hsuanlee213/applied-ai-music-recommender/README.md

 ## Testing Summary

-The project includes automated tests for the original recommender logic using `pytest`.
+The project includes automated tests using `pytest`.

-Current tests check that:
+The original recommender tests check that:

 - Songs can be loaded from the dataset.
 - The recommender returns ranked results.